anilfth/tic_tak_to_game_python/README.md

  # 🎮 Tic-Tac-Toe-Game-Python

-We are going to created a tic tac toe game using python
+> We are going to created a tic tac toe game using python

+Tic-tac-toe is a very popular game, so this game is implemented using Python.
+So, the best and the most fun way to learn any programming language for me has always been by developing a fun project like a simple game or some project that I would use in my daily life.

 #  Out Put